 - Check the log (File menu -> Open Log) for any error messages relating to notifications.

 - If you are still having problems, try uninstalling and then reinstalling the iOS app, adding the server to the app again, then turning on notifications again in the iOS app.

 Does SecuritySpy integrate with IFTTT ("If This Then That")?

-This can be achieved using the IFTTT Webhooks service, which is a simple applet that performs HTTP requests.
-It can be used to trigger recording in SecuritySpy by making a request to SecuritySpy's web server.
+Triggering SecuritySpy from IFTTTIFTTT Webhooks service is a simple applet that performs HTTP requests, and can be used to trigger recording in SecuritySpy by making a request to SecuritySpy's web server.

 In the Webooks applet, specify the Method as "GET" and enter the URL in the following format: